Rafał Grodzicki

 Rafał Grodzicki (born 28 October 1983) is a Polish former professional footballer who played as a centre-back.
-He is currently the scouting director of I liga club Śląsk Wrocław and chairman of V liga club Jutrzenka Giebułtów.
+He is currently the sporting director of Ekstraklasa club Śląsk Wrocław and chairman of V liga club Jutrzenka Giebułtów.

 In the final years of his playing career, Grodzicki joined TVP Sport as a pundit and co-commentator.

 From May 2023 to December 2023, he was the sporting manager of Ekstraklasa club Warta Poznań.
 On 12 November 2024, he took on the role of sporting director at his former club Śląsk Wrocław, replacing David Balda.
 At the conclusion of the 2024–25 season, he was moved to the position of scouting director.
+On 12 January 2026, he was moved into the role of sporting director.